ScooloV/bbpedia/docs/dungeon_bowl/post-game_sequence.md

 Choosing a Skill is simple; select a Skill category available to the player and choose a Skill from that category that the player does not already have, then reduce the player's SPP by the amount shown on the Advancements table.
-Finally, record the player s new °n your Team Draft list.
+Finally, record the player s new n your Team Draft list.

 8-13